JPatryk13/web-dev-site-2021/README.md

 ...
 ```
 18. As soon as projects are successfully added go to the main page to verify if the projects are listed properly
+19. Create class-based *forms.py*
+20. Create Views serving forms
+21. Change some functions into classes in *views.py*
+22. Update URLs
+23. Update *settings.py* for email backends
+24. Customise *hire-me.html* and *index.html* templates so they both display forms
+25. Bring back listing projects in the *index.html* template